 1.Fine-grained Image Recognition

 The classification error (top5) of ImageNet has gone below 5%, which already reportedly out-performed humans.
 Has image recognition been a solved problem for computer vision community?
 To my personal view, this is not an end to the image recognition research, rather, the exciting things of image recognition just get started – since image recognition becomes to be working, let's try to solve some real (but challenging) problems.
 How image recognition can be most useful?
-As the head of an industrial research group, I spent some efforts in studying why some famous image recognition projects in big companies or startups did not fly at the end.
-Indeed, image recognition is something very easy to think but not so easy to make money – I still see some companies/startups being repeating those failure paths.
-Our group's philosophy is not to build universal image recognizer; rather, we need to go deep into vertical domains one-by-one while emphasizing on researching as generic algorithms as possible.
+Our group's philosophy is not to build a universal image recognizer; rather, we need to go deep into vertical domains one-by-one while emphasizing on researching as generic algorithms as possible.
 Let me give two examples in the following to illustrate what I mean by “deep into vertical domains”.

 Example 1: food recognition.
-Given a food image, we wish to recognize it into “which restaurant which dish”.
-Why this is useful: help you to connect from the dish that is in front of you (and you take the photo using your smartphone) to the internet (for example, online review/recipe/nutrition facts of this dish).
+Given a food image, we wish to know “ which dish from which restaurant” the food is.
+Why this is useful: help you to connect the dish that is in front of you (and you take the photo using your smartphone) to the internet (for example, online review/recipe/nutrition facts of this dish).
 Or, if you wish to share the food photo with your friends at social media, you would not need to type in “tag” by yourself.
 The image recognition will help you automatically tag it and your friends will know “exactly” what dish you are referring to!